xamplifier/git-cheat-sheet/README.md

-# xAmplifier - Github Command List
+# xAmplifier - Github Command Updated List
 ### How to Create a Repository [ Init , Clone ]

 Create new local repository :